Astra Planeta – When the Greek Gods Were Planets

 Saturn takes 29.5 years to orbit the Sun.

-Saturn (Roman) is named after the leader and ruler of the Titans, Cronus and father of Zeus (Jupiter).
+Saturn is named after the leader and ruler of the Titans, Cronus and father of Zeus (Jupiter).

-Cronus (not to be confused with Chronos, the personification of time), being the god of the harvest, or agriculture, is depicted with a scythe or a sickle, which was the instrument he also used to castrate his father, Uranus.
+Cronus (not to be confused with Chronos, the personification of time), being the god of the harvest, or agriculture, is depicted with a scythe or a sickle, the instrument he also used to castrate his father, Uranus.

-In medicine, Saturn rules over the right ear, the spleen, the bladder, the phlegm and the bones.
+In medicine Saturn rules over the right ear, the spleen, the bladder, the phlegm and the bones.

 Saturn rules over the day of Saturday.